paralleldrive/riteway/README.md

 "test": "node -r @babel/register -r @babel/polyfill source/test"
 ```

-When you structure your folders by type like this:
+If you structure your folders by type like this:

 ```bash
 ├──todos